 West Warwick: West Warwick Public Schools say “the initial focus will be building community and relationships with students.”
 View the most recent updates on their website.

 Woonsocket: Woonsocket signed a joint cover letter with eight other districts to coordinate hybrid plans that would keep schools at 50% capacity.
 Read the full Woonsocket Education Department’s reopening plans.

 In-Depth Coverage: School Updates »

 Attleboro: The Attleboro School Committee voted to approve the Attleboro Public Schools reopening plans of a hybrid learning model at all schools and to return on September 14.
 On Sept.
 15, 30 students were quarantined after a student at Attleboro High School tested positive for COVID-19.
 Check their website for more updates.
 View the results of their fall reopening survey.
 More information on Attleboro’s Virtual Academy.
 On remote learning days families can pick up free breakfast and lunch at Attleboro High School in front of the entrance from 11 a.m. to 1 p.m. each day.

 Foxboro: Foxboro Public Schools say they believe they can “make significant changes to make a partial return to in-person learning both safe and successful.”
-Read the first draft of their reopening plan.
+View their safety protocols.

 Norton: Norton Public Schools are planning a hybrid learning model, meaning that their K-12 population would be divided into cohorts, A and B. Each cohort would consist of about 50% of their student population and each group would alternate in-person and remote learning.
 Read their plan here.

 Seekonk: Seekonk schools announced that students attending Aitken Elementary School will begin fully remote for the first two weeks and begin hybrid learning on September 29.
 See Seekonk’s full reopening plan.